stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-Agent Skills are small, reusable definitions that bundle metadata, documentation, and clear instructions for the assistant.
+Agent Skills are small, reusable definitions that bundle metadata, documentation, and instructions for the assistant.
-Because they are versioned and shareable, teams can update them once and reuse them across projects.
+Teams can version them, update them, and reuse them across projects.
-A plain prompt is something the user types ad-hoc each time and the assistant usually forgets it after the session.
+A plain prompt is typed from scratch each time and usually applies only to that conversation.
-A Skill, in contrast, tells the assistant in a structured way when to apply the behavior and how to do it, so it can recognize relevant situations and act consistently without the user repeating long instructions.
+A Skill tells the assistant when to use a behavior and how to follow it, so the result is more consistent without repeating long instructions.

 Minimal metadata example: